Security

 | 🔴 Blocked | Below the block line | Automatically blocked from chatting |

-You can move both lines yourself, or pick a one-click protection preset, on the Policy page.
+You can move both lines yourself, or pick a one-click protection level, on the Policy tab.

 Trust band and team decisions